jonnonz1/nz-statute-book/acts/public/2017/support-workers-pay-equity-settlements-act-2017.md

-# Care and Support Workers (Pay Equity) Settlement Act 2017
+# Support Workers (Pay Equity) Settlements Act 2017
-_Consolidation as at 2020-08-01_
+_Consolidation as at 2020-08-07_

 ### 1 Title
-This Act is the Care and Support Workers (Pay Equity) Settlement Act 2017.
+This Act is the Support Workers (Pay Equity) Settlements Act 2017.

 ### 2 Commencement
 This Act comes into force on 1 July 2017.